Foundation Mathematics A and B

 What about after uni?

-You might find you want to learn more about how to apply data and mathematics, so we offer a range of specialist postgraduate courses to help you take your career and interests even further.
+You might find you want to learn more about how to apply mathematics.
+We offer a range of specialist postgraduate courses to help you take your career and interests even further.
 Salford graduates and alumni also receive a significant fees discount.

 What you need to know